AgentTorch/psi/README.md

 ## Analysis Notes

-A detailed discussion of the sensitivity analyses and interpretations of grokking dynamics—covering regularization strength, model size, task variation, and data coverage—is provided in [commentary.md](./commentary.md).
+A detailed discussion of the sensitivity analyses and interpretations of grokking dynamics covering regularization strength, model size, task variation, and data coverage is provided in [commentary.md](./commentary.md).
 This document serves as a companion analysis for readers interested in the underlying learning dynamics beyond code execution and reproduction.

 ---